What is a computer virus?

 Authored by a Symantec employee

 A computer virus, much like a flu virus, is designed to spread from host to host and has the ability to replicate itself.
-Similarly, in the same way that viruses cannot reproduce without a host cell, computer viruses cannot reproduce and spread without programming such as a file or document.
+Similarly, in the same way that flu viruses cannot reproduce without a host cell, computer viruses cannot reproduce and spread without programming such as a file or document.

-In more technical terms, a computer virus is a type of malicious code or program written to alter the way a computer operates and that is designed to spread from one computer to another.
+In more technical terms, a computer virus is a type of malicious code or program written to alter the way a computer operates and is designed to spread from one computer to another.
 A virus operates by inserting or attaching itself to a legitimate program or document that supports macros in order to execute its code.
-In the process a virus has the potential to cause unexpected or damaging effects, such as harming the system software by corrupting or destroying data.
+In the process, a virus has the potential to cause unexpected or damaging effects, such as harming the system software by corrupting or destroying data.

 How does a computer virus attack?

-This means that a virus can remain dormant on your computer, without showing major sings or symptoms.
+This means that a virus can remain dormant on your computer, without showing major signs or symptoms.
 However, once the virus infects your computer, the virus can infect other computers on the same network.
 Stealing passwords or data, logging keystrokes, corrupting files, spamming your email contacts, and even taking over your machine are just some of the devastating and irritating things a virus can do.

 How do computer viruses spread?